 He came from a small farming town in Wuerttemberg, Germany.
-In 1916, at the age of 18, he entered the German Army and was trained in Ulm, Germany.
+In 1916, called up at the age of 18, he entered the German Army and was trained in Ulm, Germany.
 Photo was at training graduation.

 Life on a farm had made him fairly expert at handling horses - then also still the prime mover of armies and artillery pieces in 1916.
 The construction of a industrial mill and electric hydro power plant in his hometown gave him some experience with modern machinery.
 After training, he was assigned as a Kanonier to the Wurttembergische Feldartillerie Regiment Nr.
 49 serving on the Western Front.
-He then spent almost three years with that regiment amid the mud, shell fire, gas, attacks, retreats, rain, snow, life and death that made up daily life of soldiers on both sides of the lines in France and Belgium.
+He then spent almost three years with that regiment amid the mud, shell fire, gas, attacks, retreats, rain, snow, life and death that made up daily life of soldiers on both sides of the front lines in France and Belgium.

 And there were always recollections of those days long past.